GeorgiCodes/posts/go.md

 a address: 0x220832bf08
 ada
 ```
-**NOTE:** I have included two lines at the end of the code sample in Listing 1.4 and 1.5 that prevent the compiler from inling the `f1` function.
-Without getting into too much detail, I did this because in Figure 1.2 and 1.3 I wanted to show a simplified view of the call stack.
-I didn't want to complicate the diagram with what the stack looks like after inlining occurs, however this might be a fun topic to explore in a future post!.
+* **NOTE:** I have included code at the end of the ‘f1’ function in Listing 1.4 that prevents the compiler from inling the `f1` function.
+Without getting into too much detail, I did this because I want to show a simplified view of the call stack for the code example without the complication of compiler optimizations.
+However, this might be a fun topic to explore in a future post!.*

-##### There are two important things to take note of from Listing 1.4:
+##### There are three important things to take note of from Listing 1.4:
 1. A copy of the `names` array is made when the `f1` function is called. <br/>
+1. The copy of `names` is assigned to the local variable `a` that is declared in the parameter list for `f1`. <br />
-1. Inside `f1`, when we change the value of the first element in `a`, we are making a change to the copy: the local variable `a` inside `f1`. <br/>
+1. Inside `f1` when we change the value in the first element of `a`, we are making a change to the copy of `names` and not to `names` directly. <br/>

 #### What does the call stack look like?
 Figure 1.2 below is a simplified view of the call stack for the code in Listing 1.4.
 You can see a copy of `names` is created in the `f1` stack frame and assigned to a variable called `a`, which has its own address.
 When `f1` returns, the stack pointer is once again pointing back to `main's` stack frame and `names` remains unchanged.